up-n-atom/8311/docs/posts/masquerade-as-the-att-inc-bgw320-500-505-with-the-was-110.md

 After rebooting, the SC/APC cable can safely be plugged into the [WAS-110] and immediately receive O5 operational status.
 For troubleshooting, please read:

-[Troubleshoot connectivity issues with the BFW Solutions WAS-110]
+[Troubleshoot connectivity issues with the WAS-110]

 !!! tip "Clone the BGW320-500/505 :purple_circle: __MAC address__ on the router's DHCP WAN interface to avoid waiting for the 20 minute lease to expire."